-- Steadily growing consumer base: The consumer base or the retail trade area extends to the 45-mile area radius from the center of the Gateway Region, encompassing a population of nearly 1.4 million.
+- Steadily growing consumer base: The consumer base or the retail trade area extends to the 45-mile area radius from the center of the Gateway Region, encompassing a population of almost 1.5 million.
 The consumer base is expected to grow at a rate of 0.93 percent per year in the six years to 2023 (source: ESRI, forecasts for 2018 and 2023).

 - Reliable business location: Diversified in multiple industries and home to a major Army post, the region has a steady supply of consumers in a historically stable economy.

 The city of Colonial Heights in the Gateway Region represents a well-established and concentrated retail destination.
 The city pulls consumers living in the region, but also further than a 30-mile radius from its center.
 This is due to the fact that some retail needs of the population residing in the areas surrounding the region remain untapped or under-served.
 The following chart indicates the available retail opportunities within the Gateway Region’s retail trade area (45-mile radius).

 |Retail Industry-Sectors (NAICS Code)||Leakage/Surplus Factor|